MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/using-mobilefirst-developer-cli-to-manage-mobilefirst-artifacts.md

 ### Register an application in a server instance

-Applications created with MobileFirst Platform SDK, must be registered in a MobileFirst Server when it is ready to be executed.
+An  application created with MobileFirst Platform SDK, must be registered in a MobileFirst Server when it is ready to be executed.

 To register an app, run the following command from the root folder of the app project.

 ```bash
 $ mfpdev app register
 ```

 This command can be executed from the root of a Cordova, Android, iOS or Windows application.

 It will use the default server and runtime to execute the following tasks:

-Register an application with a server
+* Register an application with a server
-Generate a default client properties file for the application Put the server information into the client properties file
+* Generate a default client properties file for the application
+* Put the server information into the client properties file

 For a Cordova application, this command will update the config.xml file For an iOS application, this command will update the  file mfpclient.plist